 GLIMMER TRAIN STORIES AND WRITERS ASK SUBSCRIPTIONS?

-Kathy at our fulfillment house looks after your subscriptions.
+Samantha at our fulfillment house looks after your subscriptions.
 Clicking here will take you straight to her email.
-If you have trouble reaching Kathy for any reason, you're welcome to contact us directly, of course.
+If you have trouble reaching Samantha for any reason, you're welcome to contact us directly, of course.
 Email is best, please: email@example.com

 Because the post office normally does not forward periodicals, we very much appreciate getting a new address as soon as you know it.